mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 [zerotier](https://github.com/zerotier/install.zerotier.com), and
 [pyenv](https://github.com/pyenv/pyenv-installer).

-_But why is it dangerous_ you ask? _Surely if [people on the internet advokate the use of it](https://gist.github.com/btm/6700524) then it must fine?_ Well, it depends what your definition of _fine_ is.
+_But why is it dangerous_ you ask? _Surely if [people on the internet advocate the use of it](https://gist.github.com/btm/6700524) then it must fine?_ Well, it depends what your definition of _fine_ is.